Irish rebellion of 1803: Dublin

 Left behind in Thomas Street was a now leaderless mob.
 It was 9:45 pm and it was from this point, according to subsequent government inquiry, that "all atrocities" were committed.
 Their principal victim was Arthur Wolfe, Viscount Kilwarden, who had the misfortune to turn into the street.
-He was the Lord Chief Justice of Ireland, reviled as chief prosecutor of William Orr in 1797 (although also the judge in 1794 who, in granting habeas corpus, had allowed Wolfe Tone to avoid treason charges and leave for the United States).
+He was the Lord Chief Justice of Ireland, reviled as the Attorney General who authorised the execution of Laurence O'Connor and other Defenders in 1795, and as the chief prosecutor of William Orr in 1797.
 While his daughter was led to safety, Kilwarden was dragged from his carriage and hacked to death.

 As Emmet approached Rathfarnham, his confederates Patrick McCabe, Owen Kirwan, Thomas Keogh and possibly Peter Finnerty were still in command of a total of at least 400 men in different parts of the city.
 At Ballsbridge, one group pressed pikes upon passers urging them to fight for their "country and liberty".
 Others fought skirmishes in the vicinity of the military barracks in Newmarket Street and in James Street.
 At midnight, three hours after the beginning of the action, the authorities, slow to acknowledge that the disorders amounted to armed rebellion, finally mobilised the military and drove the remaining rebels from the streets.